vinicius0026/blog/_posts/2020-05-14-adopting-typescript-in-your-vue-application-in-a-sane-way.md

 ## Adding our type definitions to the app

 Now comes the question, where should we put the interfaces we have declared above?
-To answer this question, we need to define some desired properties we want from whatever solution we adopt.
+To answer this question, we need to define some properties we want from whatever solution we adopt.
 In my opinion, these are the properties we should have for our type definitions:

 - Easy to access from the whole application
 - Ability to modularize the definitions, grouping related interfaces together
 - Easy to change when needed

-After defining these constraints, we can think about things we don't want:
+After defining these constraints, we can think about the things we don't want:

 - Having to import the interface declaration in every file we use them
 - Having to fix import paths and references when we move an interface declaration from one place to the other

-[TypeScript Namespaces](https://www.typescriptlang.org/docs/handbook/namespaces.html) are a great way to achieve all the desired properties, while avoiding the unwanted behavior.
-So let's put our interface definitions in a `types` directory under the `src` folder.
+[TypeScript Namespaces](https://www.typescriptlang.org/docs/handbook/namespaces.html) are a great way to achieve all the desired properties while avoiding the unwanted behavior.
+We will put our interface definitions in a `types` directory under the `src` folder.
 Inside this directory, we will create as many files as we need to group related types together.
 In each of these files, we will use the same `Types` namespace.

 For this example, we will need 3 files.
 In the first one, we will declare the User related interfaces.
 For now, we will just have the user interface itself.